marcstreeter/boke/src/content/posts/lorem-ipsum.md

 ---
 title: "The Celestial Academy"
 description: "A young girl's discovery of a hidden world of magic and her destiny to protect it.
-Silly approximation of YA Academy Fantasy."
+Silly approximation of awful slop prose YA Academy Fantasy."
 date: "Oct 26 2024"
 draft: true
 ---